andersondev17/BrandRegistry/README.md

-# 🎯 Sistema de Registro de Marcas
+# 🎯 Brand Registration System

 A modern, efficient brand registration management system built with Next.js 15 and TypeScript.
 This application provides a complete CRUD interface for managing brand registrations with a sleek, user-friendly design.